PathFusion: Path-consistent Lidar-Camera Deep Feature Fusion: Conclusion

 \section{Conclusion}

-In this work, we proposed a path consistency loss to improve deep fusion between LiDAR features and camera features.
-Our method works by encouraging the 2D branch to follow the transformations learned in the 3D branch and hence, producing complementary information that is semantically aligned to the 3D features.
-We applied our method to improve prior-art Focals Conv, and our method leads to significant improvements on both KITTI and nuScenes datasets.
-Specifically, our PathFusion achieves 71.3\% mAP on the nuScenes test set, 1.2\% better than the result from Focals Conv-F.
+In this work, we proposed a path consistency loss to improve the feature fusion between LiDAR features and camera features at deeper layers.
+Our method works by encouraging the 2D branch to follow the transformations learned in the 3D branch.
+This, in turn, generates complementary information that aligns semantically with the 3D features.
+We applied our method to improve prior-art Focals Conv.
+As a result, our method leads to a large improvement on both the KITTI and nuScenes datasets.
+Notably, our PathFusion achieves a mAP of 71.3\% on the nuScenes test set, surpassing the Focals Conv-F by 1.2\%.